 (LO4) organise aspects of and reflect on their own learning.

-Students will undertake a three-fold Workbook that reflects their ‘journey’ from a common-sense interpretation of an everyday occurrence to a more sociologically informed account.
+In the first coursework students will undertake a three-fold Workbook that reflects their ‘journey’ from a common-sense interpretation of an everyday occurrence to a more sociologically informed account.
 This involves an observation, a sociological explanation and a reflective account.
 The workbook is therefore tied very closely to the syllabus and the developmental aspects of the students’ acquisition of a ‘sociological imagination’.

 The second coursework is an essay based around substantive topics built into the module (e.g. the life course; education; the family; sociology of work).
 This will enable us to assess the extent to which the students’ have developed their ability to formulate, evaluate and present sociologically informed arguments.